List of presidents of Brazil: Vargas Era (1930–1946)

-The Vargas Era consists of two different republics: the Second Republic, from 1930 to 1937, and the Third Republic, from 1937 to 1946.
+The Vargas Era consisted of two distinct republics: the Second Republic (1930–1937) and Third Republic (1937–1946).
 Prior to 1929, Brazilian politics was controlled by an alliance between the two largest state economies; known as "coffee with milk politics", coffee growers in São Paulo combined with the dairy industry centred in Minas Gerais to create an oligarchy, with the presidency alternating between the two states.
-This practice was broken when the leaders of São Paulo and president Washington Luís nominated their fellow Paulista Júlio Prestes as candidate for the presidential elections in 1930.
-In response, Minas Gerais, Rio Grande do Sul and Paraíba formed the "Liberal Alliance" backing opposition candidate Getúlio Vargas.
+This practice was broken when the leaders of São Paulo and President Washington Luís nominated their fellow Paulista Júlio Prestes as their candidate for the presidential election in March 1930.
+In response, Minas Gerais, Rio Grande do Sul, and Paraíba formed the "Liberal Alliance", backing opposition candidate Getúlio Vargas.

-When Prestes won the March 1930 Presidential election, the Alliance denounced his victory as fraudulent, while Vargas's running mate, João Pessoa, was assassinated in July.
+When Prestes won the 1930 presidential election, the Liberal Alliance denounced his victory as fraudulent, while Vargas's running mate, João Pessoa, was assassinated in July.
 A revolution then began on 3 October 1930 and quickly spread throughout the country; by 10 October, both Rio Grande do Sul and Minas Gerais had announced their support.
-Washington Luís was deposed on 24 October, and the Brazilian Military Junta of 1930 took over; Vargas assumed leadership of the junta on 3 November 1930, marking the end of the First Brazilian Republic and beginning of the Vargas Era.
+Washington Luís was deposed on 24 October, and the Brazilian military junta of 1930 took over; Vargas assumed leadership of the junta on 3 November 1930, marking the end of the First Brazilian Republic and beginning of the Vargas Era.

 The 1932 Constitutionalist Revolution led to the adoption of a new Constitution in 1934.
-However, the constitution was annulled and Vargas became a dictator in the name of law and order in 1937.
-His rule occupies two periods of Brazilian history, the Second Brazilian Republic and the Third Brazilian Republic, known as the Estado Novo.
+However, this constitution was annulled, and Vargas became a dictator in the name of law and order through the dictatorial 1937 Constitution.
+His rule occupied two periods of Brazilian history, the Second Brazilian Republic and the Third Brazilian Republic, better known as the Estado Novo.
+Vargas was later deposed by another military coup d'état in 1945, led by his ex-supporters.